The resources linked below are primarily for INSTRUCTORS.

 Pages in Canvas are essentially simple web pages that you build for your course.
 These can contain all sorts of educational resources, such as your own home-built content, links to files, links to other Pages (basically forming a wiki), and more.
 You can also create collaborative Pages so that students can work together on various projects and assignments.
 Canvas tracks the history of changes for each Page so you can watch how the Page changes over time.

 The People section of your Canvas course lists all of the individuals who are enrolled in your course as a Teacher (instructor) or Student or some other role (e.g. Teacher's Assistant).
 Enrollments are typically managed via an automated process that synchronizes the student/teacher enrollments in Canvas with the official enrollments in Joe'SS.

 Quizzes in Canvas are one of several different assessment tools (along with Assignments and Graded Discussions) for evaluating student performance in a course.
 "Quizzes" in Canvas are synonymous with "Tests", as a Test is simply a lengthy Quiz or a Quiz is an abbreviated Test, whichever you prefer.
 Surveys are one type of Quiz that are submitted anonymously by students.
 Instructors can tell if a student has completed the survey, but not what they actually submitted.

 Canvas has several different user-controlled settings you can configure at the course level.
-You can modify course details, which sections are available, how the course menu on the left is arranged, which apps will be enabled, and other features.
+You can modify course details, how the course menu on the left is arranged, which apps will be enabled, and other features.